Black men arrested at Philly Starbucks say they feared for their lives

 Robinson, still focused on the previous day's business deal, called Yaffe to reschedule.
 Yaffe told him about the video and the traction it had gotten.

-Over the weekend, outrage over the video grew, prompting a protest at the local Starbucks and a national boycott.
+Over the weekend, outrage over the video grew, prompting a protest at the Starbucks store and a national boycott.
 By Monday, the men were set to meet with Starbucks CEO Kevin Johnson.

 Related

-Johnson responded quickly to the arrests, calling them "reprehensible," apologizing and ordering stores closed for mandatory training to tackle unconscious bias.
+Johnson responded quickly to the arrests, calling them "reprehensible," apologizing and ordering stores closed on the afternoon of May 29 for mandatory training to tackle unconscious bias.

 Nelson and Robinson said they're looking for more lasting results and are in mediation proceedings with Starbucks to implement changes, including the posting in stores of a customer bill of rights; the adoption of new policies regarding customer ejections, racial profiling and racial discrimination; and independent investigations of complaints of profiling or discrimination from customers and employees.